How to write website content that actually helps people

 Meta titles and descriptions

-Meta titles work best when they’re pretty short (around 45 characters), straightforward, and say what the page is about in plain language, then stop.
+Meta titles work best when they’re fairly short (around 45 characters), straightforward, say what the page is about in plain language, and then stop.
 We've noticed that titles that try to do too much usually end up saying less.

 Meta descriptions work best when used as previews rather than pitches.
 In a sentence or two (120-160 characters, or basically an old-school tweet), they should help someone understand what they’ll find if they click.